our teachers

 Lauren Verzilli, ERYT-200

 IN MY CLASS, EXPECT: A challenging, thought-provoking, and powerfully peaceful experience.
-While the tone may vary based on the synergy between students and myself, you can consistently expect breath work and introspective moments of rest and stillness in an invigorating physical practice.
+While the tone may vary based on the synergy between students & myself, consistently expect breath work and introspective moments of rest & stillness in an invigorating physical practice.

 Kalie Zimmerman, ERYT-200